uyen-huynh2808/fraud-detection-finance/README.md

 - Transaction characteristics: amount, transaction hour, location and device scores

 > **Note:**
-> A batch of synthetic data (e.g., 50,000–100,000 rows) is generated offline using Faker and used to train the initial fraud detection model.
-This ensures the model has a labeled dataset with a balanced mix of legitimate and fraudulent transactions for accurate learning.
-Once deployed, the model can be periodically retrained using historical data collected from the real-time stream.
+> Each day, 100,000 new synthetic transactions (balanced for fraud and legitimate cases) are generated and combined with stored historical data to train the model with PySpark ML.
+The combined dataset is then archived as historical data for the next retraining cycle.

 ## Data Model